gengojs/site/README.md

     * Simplex from bootswatch

 * If you want to add more languages:
-    * The locale to look at is 'en-US.js' under approot/locales.
-Just translate the file.
+    * Create a file with your desired locale and simply translate it from en-US.js